 2 hours from Cleveland (80 miles)

-Why you should visit: This day-trip worthy drive from Cleveland offers beach vibes, peaceful relaxation, with a touch of thrill-seeking adventure.
+Why you should visit: This day-trip-worthy drive from Cleveland offers beach vibes and peaceful relaxation with a touch of thrill-seeking adventure.

 Come to Lakeside to find peace and serenity and recharge on the lake shore beaches.